5 min read

 Gilead Sciences (3/2 – Cowen Conference)

-More recently, we’ve gotten data from the Chinese CDC, where they’ve evaluated in-vitro efficacy and have demonstrated in-vitro efficacy of remdesivir against this particular isolate.
+More recently, we’ve got data from the Chinese CDC, where they’ve evaluated in-vitro efficacy and have demonstrated in-vitro efficacy against this particular isolate.
 We are awaiting data from our CDC here in the States to confirm that.
-There’s a slight difference between the 2 and that the Chinese CDC use vero cells or monkey cells and the U.S. CDC will use human cells.
+There’s a slight difference between the 2 and that the Chinese CDC uses vero cells or monkey cells and the U.S. CDC will use human cells.
 So we think that will be a little closer to what actual efficacy, at least a potency against the virus will be.

 That’s in-vitro data.
 I think, really, it’s really important to emphasize there’s an investigational drug and we are in clinical trials right now, and those fall into several categories.
 We do have compassionate use work going on.
 You’ve seen the New England Journal article on that one patient.
 There have been other patients who’ve been treated with compassionate use.
 Those are all anecdotal.

 There are 2 trials going on in China.
 They’re sponsored by and run by the investigator in China.
-We supply drug to them.
-There’s one in severe patients, one in more moderately ill patients and those studies are active and ongoing.
+We supply drugs to them.
+There’s one in severe patients, one in more moderately ill patients, and those studies are active and ongoing.
 And hopefully, we’ll see data from those in April, depending on enrollment.